treggs1/Running_Base/milestone1-readme.md

 ---

 ## User Experience (UX)

-👩🏻‍💻 View an example of a completed user experience section [here](https://github.com/kera-cudmore/Bully-Book-Club#user-experience-ux)

 ### User Stories

-Add your user stories here.
-You want to include first time visitors and returning visitors here as a minimum.
-Think about each group, and the experience and journey you want them to have on your site.
-It really helps to think about this before you start coding, and will really help with creating your wireframes.

 #### First Time Visitor Goals

 * I want to be able to easily understand what the site is about.
 * I want to be able to find the information I need and navigate to it quickly.
 * I want to be able to find social madia links easily.
-* As a beginner, I want to learn how to run properly.
+* As a beginner, I want to learn how to train for running properly and reduce the risk of injury.
 * I want to improve my running skills and get faster.

 #### Returning Visitor Goals

 * I want to quickly get back to the information I need with minimal clicks.
 * I want to be able to contact Running Base to ask for aditional information if needed.

 ## Design